SimonSapin/rust-forest/README.md

 * Every access requires going through the arena, which can be cumbersome.
 * There is some runtime overhead over `arena-tree` because of bound checks.
+* A node ID from a given arena can be used in a different arena, which is likely to not cause an error and access an unrelated node.